woossi0/suite/docs/usermanual/source/installation/redhat/misc.rst

-.. _installation.linux.redhat.misc:
+.. _installation.redhat.misc:

 Working with OpenGeo Suite for Red Hat
 ======================================

-This document contains information about various tasks specific to OpenGeo Suite for Red Hat based Linux distributions.
+This document contains information about various tasks specific to OpenGeo Suite for Red Hat-based Linux distributions.

 Starting and stopping OpenGeo services
 --------------------------------------